Can I keep multiple Leopard Geckos together?

 In the wild leopard geckos do hang out in groups.
 What little information we have about them does confirm that you generally see a small group of them in one area.
-However, this is simply because there is a finite amount of hiding places that are the right temperatures for the geckos, so of course they will all group together to complete for the sweet spot.
+However, this is simply because there is a finite amount of hiding places that are the right temperatures for the geckos, so of course they will all group together to compete for the sweet spot.

 This is all well and good, but when one animal tries to assert it's dominance over another in the wild, one of them can simply walk 50 feet in any direction and never have to see the other again.
 In a 20, 50, 100, or even 500 gallon tank this is simply not possible.

 Being in a confined space with another animal, even if both of those animals were social, is stressful.
 Humans are excellent at problem solving, highly social, and generally unaggressive to one another.
 However if you put two random humans in a medium sized room for days, weeks, and years, eventually they would snap.
-Hell, I think most happily married couples would struggle to be in the vicinity of their loved one 24/7 for years - and that's a human they CHOSE!

 What to look out for

 If you have read the above and still wish to cohabit your geckos, then here are some things to look out for.

 Signs of stress in leopard geckos include, but are not limited to: